UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 ### To discuss

 * Should the _enhanced_ UD graph still contain the original subject dependencies or should we only have `[di]obj:prom`?
+* Should this treatment be extended to other valency-changing constructions like causatives and antipassives?

 ## Relative clauses